dennisdevio/milestone-project-3/README.md

 - Functionality to add, edit and delete reviews within the account.

 #### Features Left to Implement
+Some features were not able to be implemented on this current release.
-The following is a full list of features that will be implemented on a future release:
+The following is a list of features that will be implemented on a future release:

 - Emails sent to user for for resetting passwords.
 - Function to delete an account.
-- Adding images to all book that are available for.
+- Adding images to all books that are available for review.
+- Adding descriptions of for all books available for review.
-- Showing one book and it's reviews detail.
+- Showing a single book and it's reviews detail.
 - Ability to add additional books for reviewing.

 ## Technologies
 The technologies used to build this website are the following